Scalar Polynomial Curvature Invariants in the Context of the Cartan-Karlhede Algorithm

-We proceed to the next iteration of the algorithm to show that the algorithm must terminate, as $dim H_1 = 0$ and $t_1 =1$, and more importantly, to collect all essential classifying functions.
-As all isotropy has been fixed, the metric coframe is an invariant coframe, and we may solve for the spin-coefficients \cite{MW2013} from the components of the covariant derivative of the Ricci tensor:
+The algorithm stops at first order since ${\it dim}(H_1) = 0$ and $t_1 =1$.
+The metric coframe is an invariant coframe, and so we may separate the spin-coefficients and the frame derivatives of the Ricci tensor components \cite{MW2013} from the components of the covariant derivative of the Ricci tensor.
+Comparing with \eqref{templateI}, the number of algebraically independent invariants has been reduced: